OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

  **Mechanical Issues**
  This section is for troubleshooting mechanical issues and can be added to with experience, i.e., "under construction" at present.

-PLEAsE CONTRIBUTE TO THIS SECTION AS YOU ENCOUNTER AND TROUBLESHOOT PROBLEMS
+PLEASE CONTRIBUTE TO THIS SECTION AS YOU ENCOUNTER AND TROUBLESHOOT PROBLEMS

  Some tips at present: